IloveGreeny/IloveGreeny/README.md

-## Hi there, My name is IloveGreeny
+## Hi there, My name is IloveGreeny🧶🟢

 I know JavaScript, CSS, HTML,React.js,Next.js, and Node.js.
 I am still a beginner, but I am currently developing my skills to become a Software Engineer.